benwiggy/ReView/README.md

 #### To Do List and Known problems:
-* Dragging thumbnails to change page order (doesn't work currently)
+* Dragging thumbnails is unreliable and not recommended.
 * Editing and Viewing PDF Outlines (bookmarks) in sidebar.